 \section{Code Validation}

-To validate the code two tests have been run to ensure it is producing accurate results.
-The first is for the neutral fluid which doesn't experience Lorentz forces on its own, but does experience pressure forces.
-The Sod's Shock Tube test is used here to demonstrate the code's shock capturing capabilities.
-The second is the initial value problem tests done by \citet{Soler2013} to show Alf\'ven wave propogation in a partially ionized collisional medium.
+To validate the code, two tests have been run to ensure that it is producing accurate results.
+The first is for the neutral fluid, which does not experience Lorentz forces on its own, but does experience pressure forces.
+The Sod's shock-tube test is used here to demonstrate the code's shock capturing capabilities.
+The second is the initial value problem tests done by \citet{Soler2013} to show Alf\'ven-wave propagation in a partially ionized collisional medium.
 This is to demonstrate the collisions and the electro-magnetic forces working as they are supposed to.